• Apply now

 What you need in order to get into this course.
 There are different pathway options depending on your level of work and education experience.

-Specifically, an undergraduate degree in a relevant discipline OR an undergraduate degree in any discipline AND a minimum of 5 years' relevant workplace learning OR a relevant Graduate Certificate.
+Applicants require an undergraduate degree in any discipline OR a relevant Graduate Certificate.

 English requirements